-When marketing agencies paid me to write for them for a living—and I was a copywriter, then a community manager, for seven years; nothing to scoff at,—I learned to deliver search-engine-optimized sentences that hit readers like uppercuts.
+When marketing agencies paid me to write for small-to-medium-sized businesses for a living—and I was a copywriter, then a community manager, for many years, in three different companies; nothing to scoff at,—I learned to deliver search-engine-optimized sentences that hit readers like uppercuts.

 My family never understood blogging, article writing, or search engines; to them, I was still a lost girl enduring an abusive boyfriend so I could write novels all day.

 And I was her, too; but only on the weekends.

 Then I got dumped by the boyfriend, lost my mind, and jumped from the “evil marketing industry” into the piranha waters of graduate school.
 My family smelled the smoke.

 Listening to Now 💆♀️Smooth Jazz Calms Me 💆♂️

 Smooth jazz and binaural beats are my two go-to music genres for finding zen.
 I also love chillstep (💣 but not dubstep 😅 it’s too loud 💣), nature sounds (🐋 especially whale songs 🐳), and video game orchestral.
 And I like feminism pop.